-Tuol Tom Poung students go externally for PE from Grades 1-10.
-Students walk to the PE location (Cool Sports) with their PE teacher, Teachers assistant or Class facilitator.
-In the Primary program students will also go swimming throughout the year at an external location.
+Tuol Tom Poung students from Grades 1-9 will have their PE classes on the school site since we have a multi-sport facility available.
+In the Primary program students will go swimming throughout the year at an external location.
 All students are encouraged to participate in swimming.
 School buses will transport students to the pool with the assistance of 3 FIS staff members including the PE teacher.
 Parent consent will be required from parents for students to attend swimming and parents will be informed of when swimming lessons are scheduled in advance so students know to bring the appropriate clothing.